Lorsten/portfolio-index/README.md

 ### A portfolio website using a API for it's data.

-### THe website use FETCH APi to retrive the data from the server https://github.com/Lorsten/portfolio-server
+### The website use FETCH APi to retrive the data from the server https://github.com/Lorsten/portfolio-server

 ### To use website change the url inside the JAvascript to your server.